You have the right to access your credit history, but in many cases you have to pay for it. It’s your information, so should it be free to look at it?

 There have been calls in the UK for free access to credit reports, although the £2 statutory report system has remained in place.

-Several countries around the world have legislated for free credit reports for consumers, including Canada and New Zealand where there is free access to credit reports on demand.
+Several countries around the world have legislated for free credit reports for consumers, including Canada and New Zealand where there's free access to credit reports on demand.

 Citizens of the USA, South Africa, Germany, Hong Kong and Australia can all have a free snapshot of their credit report once a year.